matefarsang/OpenWeather-app/README.md

 Go to the project directory
 as root, use the nvm use command for the corresponding node version

-## Installation

-cd packages/backend
-npm install

-Install dependencies

-cd packages/frontend
-npm install

-Install dependencies

-## Start the application
+# Installation & Start of the application

-Go back to the project directory root
+Go to the project directory as root, use the nvm use command for the corresponding node version

+then

-### docker-compose up
+docker-compose up command
+Docker will install the dependencies, connect to MongoDb and start the backend & frontend

 The application start on http://localhost:4001

-# Enjoy : )
+Enjoy : )
 @matefarsang